stanford-oval/SPL/README.md

 ### Methodology

-Data generation pipeline used to produce train and validation splits in a new language such as Italian.
+This plot shows the data generation pipeline used to produce train and validation splits in a new language such as Italian.
 Given an input sentence in English and its annotation in the formal ThingTalk query language, SPL generates multiple examples in the target language with localized entities.